-On the backend side, Spicy leverages our HILTI [26] system, a domain-specific abstract machine model with a corresponding open-source compiler toolchain.
-HILTI provides Spicy with low-level abstractions and idioms for code generation, as well as with a safe execution model.
-The measurements in [26] assess Spicy's performance operating on top of HILTI.
-The contribution there, however, concerns the low-level abstract machine model, and the discussion thus treats Spicy's functionality at the level of the much more limited BinPAC system (hence its name there, "BinPAC++").
+On the backend side, Spicy leverages the HILTI [25] system, a domain-specific abstract machine model with a corresponding open-source compiler toolchain.
+HILTI provides Spicy with lowlevel abstractions and idioms for code generation, as well as with a safe, concurrent execution model.
+The measurements in [25] assess parsing performance operating on top of HILTI.
+The contribution there, however, concerns the low-level abstract machine model, and the discussion thus treats parsing at the level of the much more limited BinPAC system.